February, Winter's End

 Create wildlife habitats

 Spring marks the breeding season and the search for safe nesting and breeding spaces.
 Putting up a bird nesting box will give birds an additional choice.
 Individual birds will need boxes with different sized and shaped holes.
 Consider the birds that use your garden or outdoor space and select one suitable for these species.
 Bird boxes can be made very simply with cheap materials, there are plenty of templates to be found online if you want to make one, or they can be bought readymade from organisations such as the RSPB and the Wildlife Trusts.
 They are best placed facing north or north east, at a height suitable for the flight path of those birds and well above the reach of a leaping cat.
 A wall is a good site as it is harder for predators to reach them there.

 There are many different bee species.
 Some live in large colonies, others are solitary.
 Solitary bees, such as mason bees, also benefit from nesting boxes.
-These can be bought from wildlife gardening suppliers and garden centres or made simply from a tin can or five sided box filled with straws, pieces of bamboo cane or dried perennial stalks, instructions for making these can also be found online.
+These can be bought from wildlife gardening suppliers and garden centres or made simply from a tin can or five sided box, with one open face, filled with straws, pieces of bamboo cane or dried perennial stalks, instructions for making these can also be found online.
 They should be hung in a south facing position at chest height or above.